 By Artist Ashley Rivers- The Nature of Fire

-Through repetition and active material experimentation, I will create works that investigate the intrinsic relationship between the natural systems and developments of an oyster and its shell, and the symbolism of them compared to our human identity- specifically to my lived artistic experiences.
-The work will explore my personal experience with artistic growth, environmental factors, and materials/media experimentation over the years I have been practicing as a professional artist.
+Through repetition and active material experimentation, these artworks investigate the intrinsic relationship between the natural systems and developments of an oyster and its shell, and the symbolism of them compared to our human identity- specifically to my lived artistic experiences.
+The work explores my personal experience with artistic growth, environmental factors, and materials/media experimentation over the years I have been practicing as a professional artist.

-Working with multiple mediums- including clays, raw dyes and pigments, natural fibers, metals, wires, metal leafs, and hand-made papers and bioplastics- the sculptures will share, through textural and vulnerable forms, that humans and nature share systematic parallels.
+Working with multiple mediums- including clays, raw dyes and pigments, natural fibers, metals, wood, and hand-made papers and twines- the sculptures aim to share, through textural and vulnerable forms, that humans and nature share systematic parallels.

 This collection is directly influenced by the oyster shell and its deep, layered, and detailed ridges.
 Created through a combination of growth, environmental factors, and the deposition of materials, the ridges of the oyster shell act as a metaphor following my artistic identity and experiences lived.